NuclearGeekETH/AlphaHound/README.md

     - Download/clear gamma spectrum at any time
     - Perform **timed counts** (set minutes, start, and optionally abort/stop early)
     - Perform **automated periodic spectrum acquisition** (&quot;Auto Gamma View&quot;)
-    - Export dose and spectrum data as CSV files for further analysis
+    - Export dose and spectrum data as CSV or N42 files for further analysis
 5. All controls are mutually exclusive: only one spectrum acquisition mode active at a time (manual, timed, or auto).

 See the [AlphaView online demo](https://www.radviewdetection.com/alphaview) for command/response protocol inspiration.